Kaholo/kaholo-plugin-aws-code-build/README.md

 [Learn More](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project-cli.html)

 ## Method: Update Project From JSON
 Update a CodeBuild project using the specified JSON parameters file.
+[Learn More](https://docs.aws.amazon.com/codebuild/latest/userguide/change-project-cli.html)

 ## Parameters
 1. Access key (String) **Required if not in settings** - The access key ID of the user to use to authenticate to AWS for this request.